goinnn/django-smart-extends/README.rst

 .. image:: https://pypip.in/d/django-smart-extends/badge.png
     :target: https://pypi.python.org/pypi/django-smart-extends

-Smart extends is a Django application that allows improve
+Smart extends is a Django application that allows improve the extension system of Django

 It is distributed under the terms of the license write in the same directory, in the file COPYING.LGPLv3